 3 Career Sectors Worth Considering in Kentucky

 Kentucky might be famous for bourbon and fried chicken, but there's a lot more going on in this southeastern state.
 The 4.4 million people living in the Commonwealth make their livings in a wide range of industries, many of which are poised to expand.
-In fact, more than 84,000 job openings are expected in Kentucky every year between 2014 and 2024.1 The opportunities may continue multiplying for years to come.
+In fact, on average, more than 239,337 job openings are expected in Kentucky every year between 2016 and 2026.1 The opportunities may continue multiplying for years to come.

 Some job sectors with a promising future include: